Timeline of the Red Sea crisis: 2025

-The Houthis claimed to have launched several drones at targets in Eilat and Beersheba on 23 September.
-On 24 September, a UAV launched from Yemen struck a tourism center in Eilat and wounded at least 50 people.
-The Houthis claimed to have targeted two military sites in Eilat using two UAVs.
-A ballistic missile launched by the Houthis meanwhile fell short.
+On 10 September, the IAF carried out airstrikes on Sanaa and Al Hazm in the Al Jawf Governorate.
+The Houthi-run health ministry stated that 46 people were killed and 165 wounded in the attack.
+31 journalists and media staff when a newspaper complex housing three Houthi-linked media outlets was struck according to the Committee to Protect Journalists.
 On 25 September, the IAF carried out airstrikes in Sanaa, with the IDF stating that it struck five military headquarters, including the headquarters of the Houthi general staff and the propaganda department, and two weapon storage facilities.
 Al Masirah stated that they struck the Dhahban power station, areas in As Sabain and Ma'ain districts, and a residential neighborhood, killing eight people and wounding 142 others.
-A ballistic missile launched later by the Houthis was intercepted, with the group claiming to have launched a Palestine 2 missile armed with a cluster munition warhead at several sensitive targets in Tel Aviv.